The initial diagnosis

 - Will it help me if they know?

-Once you have decided who to tell, you might find it useful to let them know who else you have told so that they can support each other.
+Once you have decided who to tell, you might find it useful to let them know who else you have told so that they can support each other, as well as you.

 Telling your doctor or healthcare professional